Making Sense of the Federal Reserve

-A Governor's term is 14 years.
-It is possible, however, for a Federal Reserve Governor to serve a longer term.
+How many years is a full term?
+A Federal Reserve Governor's term length is 14 years.
+It is possible, however, for a Governor to serve a longer term.
 For example, William McChesney Martin Jr. served as a member and Chairman of the Board of Governors for nearly 19 years because he was appointed as Chairman to complete another person's term and was then appointed to his own term.

 Appointments to the Board of Governors are staggered—one Governor's term expires every two years.
 Terms are staggered to provide the Fed political independence as a central bank, ensuring that one president cannot take advantage of his power to appoint Governors by "stacking the deck" with those who favor his policies.
 The Board of Governors must be nonpartisan and act independently.
 In addition to independence, the staggered terms enable stability and continuity on the Board of Governors.